-and find out who else is planning activities in your area.
-Get in touch with any established faculty organizations on your campus, encourage them to sign on to the campaign and offer your services.
-If there is no established organization on your campus, try to contact others like yourself who want to initiate CEW activities.
-Develop a core group of interested people who are committed to doing something.
-Talk to colleagues you already know to interest them.
-Use any departmental or university committees and email lists as a way of reaching out to colleagues who may want to get involved - especially in departments where there is a concentration of contingent academic labor.
-Write an open letter to colleagues seeking interested faculty.
+These sources can help you find out who else is planning activities in your area.
+Get in touch with any established faculty organizations on your campus, encourage them to sign on to the campaign and offer your services (see "Recruiting Institutional Support").

+If there is no established organization on your campus, try to contact others like yourself who want to initiate CEW/FEW activities.

+- Develop a core group of interested people who are committed to doing something. - Talk to colleagues you already know to interest them. - Use any departmental or university committees and email lists as a way of reaching out to colleagues who may want to get involved - especially in departments where there is a concentration of contingent academic labor. - Write an open letter to colleagues seeking interested faculty.